No Way Out (2009): Main event

-The main event was an Elimination Chamber match for the World Heavyweight Championship, scheduled to involve John Cena, Rey Mysterio, Chris Jericho, Kofi Kingston, Mike Knox and Kane.
-Before the match, Edge attacked Kingston, performed a Con-Chair-To on the steel steps on him and locked himself in a chamber pod, replacing Kingston in the match.
+The main event of Raw was an Elimination Chamber match for the World Heavyweight Championship, scheduled to involve John Cena, Rey Mysterio, Chris Jericho, Kofi Kingston, Mike Knox, and Kane.
+Before the match, Edge attacked Kingston and performed a Con-Chair-To on Kingston while he was out cold on the steel steps.
+Edge then locked himself in a chamber pod, thus replacing Kingston in the match.
 Jericho entered at #1, Mysterio entered at #2 and Kane entered at #3.
-Kane was eliminated by Mysterio after a Diving Seated Senton off a chamber pod.
+Kane was eliminated by Mysterio after a Diving Seated Senton off a chamber pod after everything Kane put Mysterio through.
 Knox entered at #4.
 Knox was eliminated by Jericho after a Codebreaker.
 Edge entered at #5 and Cena entered at #6.
-Cena was eliminated by Edge after a Codebreaker from Jericho, a 619 from Mysterio and a Spear from Edge.
-Jericho was eliminated by Mysterio after Mysterio pinned Jericho with a double leg cradle.
+Cena was eliminated by Edge after a Codebreaker from Jericho, a 619 from Mysterio and a Spear from Edge, guaranteeing a new World Heavyweight Champion.
+Jericho was eliminated by Mysterio after Mysterio pinned Jericho with a double leg cradle after countering the Walls of Jericho.
 Mysterio was eliminated by Edge after a Spear, meaning Edge won the match and the World Heavyweight Championship.